aaronkirkham/wp-owl-carousel/readme.txt

 Alternatively, extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from the plugins page.

 == Changelog ==
-1.0.0
+1.1.0
+Added ability to link to a different image size and specify a rel attribute for lightboxes 1.0.0
 First release